eclipse-hono/hono/tests/readme.md

 mvn verify -Prun-tests,jaeger -Ddocker.keepRunning -Dit.test=TelemetryHttpIT#testUploadUsingQoS1
 ```

-Note that in order to be able to view the traces after a test run, the `docker.keepRunning` property has to be used as well, as shown above.
+Note that in order to be able to view the traces after a test run, the `docker.keepRunning` property has
+to be used as well, as shown above.

 The Jaeger UI, showing the traces of the test run, can be accessed at `http://localhost:18080`

-if the Docker engine is running on `localhost`, otherwise the appropriate Docker host has to be used in the above URL.
-To choose a different port for the Jaeger UI, set the `jaeger.query.port` maven property to the desired port when running the tests.
+if the Docker engine is running on `localhost`, otherwise the appropriate Docker host has to be used in the
+above URL.
+To choose a different port for the Jaeger UI, set the `jaeger.query.port` Maven property to the
+desired port when running the tests.

-Start subsequent test runs using the running containers with the `useRunningContainers` maven profile, e.g.:
+Start subsequent test runs using the running containers with the `useRunningContainers` Maven profile, e.g.:

 ```sh
 mvn verify -Prun-tests,jaeger,useRunningContainers -Dit.test=TelemetryHttpIT#testUploadUsingQoS1